TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - You are given a binary, sorted in non-increasing order array:
   * 1 1 1 ...
 1 0 0 0
 - You must find the count of 1s.
-- Because all 1s come first and all 0s later, the problem becomes finding the boundary between 1 â†’ 0.
+- Because all 1s come first and all 0s later, the problem becomes finding the boundary between 1 → 0.
 - Binary search helps find this boundary in O(log n).
 ---